leimao/Text_Language_Identifier/README.md

 python text_language_identifier_gui.py
 ```

-Type or copy the language in the blank block, and hit Enter.
+Type or paste the text in the blank block, and hit Enter.

 ## Demo